HS Textile/Surface Design Course Descriptions

 HTS 175 Flowers and Fashion

 This drawing and mixed media course explores the use of flowers in fashion and interiors markets.
-Students develop floral drawings from life and photographs using a variety of media including pencil, charcoal and gouache.
+You will develop floral drawings from life and photographs using a variety of media including pencil, charcoal, and gouache.
 Floral designs from the runway and home markets will be analyzed for color, layout and technique.
 Projects may be included in portfolios for a variety of FIT majors to satisfy both decorative design and observational drawing techniques.
-View more about textile and surface design here...

 HTS 176 From Museum Inspiration to Textile Design

-Students will hand-paint an original textile collection on paper, inspired by works they discover during a museum visit.
-Exploring the museum in teams, students will observe and collect personal design ideas based on paintings, objects, textiles and spaces they discover.
-As they learn about the creative process and using the past to design for the present, students will produce three textile designs for an apparel collection that can be included in an admissions portfolio.
-Part history class and part scavenger hunt, students will learn how to jump-start an idea to develop one-of-a-kind apparel textiles.
-View more about textile and surface design here...
+You will hand-paint an original textile collection on paper, inspired by works you discover during a museum visit.
+Exploring the museum in teams, you will observe and collect personal design ideas based on paintings, objects, textiles, and spaces you discover.
+As you learn about the creative process and use the past to design for the present, you will produce three textile designs for an apparel collection that can be included in an admissions portfolio.
+Part history class and part scavenger hunt, learn how to jump-start an idea to develop one-of-a-kind apparel textiles.